 (The following article originally appeared in the October 27, 1993 issue of the now-defunct alternative Lower East Side weekly, Downtown.
-Between 2007 and its recent bankruptcy, Reader’s Digest has been owned by Citigroup board member Tim Collins’ Ripplewood Holdings’ private investment/leveraged buy-out firm.
+Between 2007 and its 2011 bankruptcy, Reader’s Digest was owned by Citigroup board member Tim Collins’ Ripplewood Holdings’ private investment/leveraged buy-out firm.
 See below for parts 1 to 9 of article).

 In 1950, the Reader’s Digest Association established its lucrative Reader’s Digest Condensed Book Club which condenses a number of novels and/or nonfiction books into one volume and distributes these volumes around the globe to its members.
 The Reader’s Digest Condensed Book Club quickly became the largest book club in the world, with over 2.5 million members by 1955.